SergeantGarik/blog/content/en/publication/AI/index.md

 ---
-title: Искусственный интеллект в современном мире
+title: Artificial Intelligence in the Modern World
-subtitle: Искусственный интеллект в современном мире
+subtitle: Artificial Intelligence in the Modern World

 # Summary for listings and search engines

-summary: Искусственный интеллект в современном мире
+summary: Artificial Intelligence in the Modern World

 # Link this post with a project
 projects: []